denmacundefined/smart-place/README.md

-# JavaScript based IoT Platform for DIY
+# JavaScript based IoT Platform for DIY ideas

 ## Hardware implementation
 For creating and adding to platform your custom device you need implement it on ESP32 microcontroller.